DavidAspinall/HipCam/README.md

 Tools for recording Hiproofs in hol-light and visualising them in a web browser.

-More extensive documentation on how to use these tools is comming soon.
+More extensive documentation on how to use these tools is coming soon.
 There is also a forthcoming paper about it.
+For some high-level information available now, see the slides in the file *hiproofs_talk.pdf*.

 If you are eager to use it NOW, do the following: